ADR 011: AI Tool and Agent Governance

 - Accountability: AI-assisted decisions must have a clear human owner

 Human approval gates must be set by system designers and operators, not by the AI system.
-Prior human approval is required for high-impact or hard-to-reverse actions, including production changes, network egress, data or log deletion, releases, deployments, procurement, payments, approvals, and customer-facing actions.
+Prior human approval is required for high-impact or hard-to-reverse actions.
+Lower-risk, bounded, observable, and reversible actions may run under prior system approval with monitoring, limits, and an accountable owner.

 Approval Matrix: